 The choice of All Hallows' as a major holiday for witches and devils was no doubt coerced from the accused with a political agenda in mind. [...]
 A spectacular witch trial took place during the reign of the Protestant king James I: in 1590, dozens of Scots ing gun control, aggressive prosecution, and more jail cells" (Skal 151).
-With this endorsement and legitimacy to act, Mayor Coleman Young then created a "Devil's Night Task Force" with the stated goals of "reduced arson, raised community awareness, and increased involvement in the fight against arson."
+With this endorsement to act decisively, Mayor Coleman Young then created a "Devil's Night Task Force" with the stated goals of "reduced arson, raised community awareness, and increased involvement in the fight against arson."
 The task force first began by collecting logistical data from the Detroit Fire Incident Reporting System (DFIRS) to geographically map high-risk areas and create timelines for when fires had previously occurred - in essence, to forecast arson.
 Each spring, appointees from the mayor's office, Detroit Neighborhood City Halls, city departments (public health, fire, police, youth, public lighting, law, recreation, information technology, planning, among others), community organizations, churches, public schools, and the private sector would convene to begin creating implementation plans based on these forecasts (Maciak 198-199).

-With these plans in hand, fire and police officials from each neighborhood collaborated with neighborhood snitches and influential clergy to create "decentralized action plans" for an eight point, city-wide strategy: Deployment of Public Safety Personnel by means of mobilizing all available police, firefighters, and helicopters; The Elimination of Arson Targets by means of towing abandoned cars, removing tires from dumping sites, and demolishing thousands of vacant homes and buildings; Volunteer Training by means of orientations for Adopt-A-House volunteers who wanted to guard abandoned buildings or neighborhood patrols who wanted to seek out arsonists on foot; Media and Communications by means of an aggressive PR campaign to convey "the dangers of arson;" Activities for Children and Teenagers by means of church and city-sponsored movie marathons, dances, carnivals, etc.; Youth Curfew in the form of a 6 P.M. curfew for those under 18, whose violators would face expedited processing at temporary nighttime courtrooms; and Prohibition on the Sale of Fuel by means of criminalizing the sale of dispensing of gasoline into portable containers (Maciak 201-203).
+With these plans in hand, fire and police officials from each neighborhood collaborated with neighborhood snitches and influential clergy to create "decentralized action plans" for an eight point, city-wide strategy: Deployment of Public Safety Personnel via the mobilization of all available police, firefighters, and helicopters; The Elimination of Arson Targets via towing abandoned cars, removing tires from dumping sites, and demolishing thousands of vacant homes and buildings; Volunteer Training via orientations for Adopt-A-House volunteers who wanted to guard abandoned buildings or neighborhood patrols who wanted to seek out arsonists on foot; Media and Communications via aggressive PR campaigns to convey "the dangers of arson;" Activities for Children and Teenagers via church and city-sponsored movie marathons, dances, carnivals, etc.; Youth Curfew via a strict 6 P.M. curfew for those under 18, whose violators would face expedited processing at temporary nighttime courtrooms; and Prohibition on the Sale of Fuel by means of criminalizing the sale of dispensing of gasoline into portable containers (Maciak 201-203).

-Each of these eight points - and many of the aforementioned strategies used against previous generations of Halloween rebels - are strikingly similar to counterinsurgency strategies lifted from Army Field Just as the witch, whose supernatural identity and proximity to the Devil was manufactured to scapegoat and target an unwanted heterogenous population, the image of the Abrahamic Satan himself - whose name is derived from the Hebrew word for "adversary" and the Arabic word for "astray" - was revived to literally demonize the rebellious Black youth of Detroit.^{VIII} By popularizing this narrative, the city's authorities and media outlets were able to harness the suburbs' pre-existing racist hostility towards the inner city's new Black majority and weaponize it against a singular antagonist: the devilish arsonist who was damning their great city to a hell of sorts.
-In the introduction to his book, Chafets describes how this pervasive sentiment among some of the city's former white residents that resulted in the odd spectator sport of "fire watching" on Devil's Night:
+Each of these eight points - and many of the aforementioned strategies used against previous generations of Halloween rebels - are strikingly similar to counterinsurgency strategies lifted from Army Field Manual on Counterinsurgency and British brigadier Frank Kitson's

+Just as the witch, whose supernatural identity and proximity to the Devil was manufactured to scapegoat and exterminate an unwanted heterogenous population, the image of the Abrahamic Satan himself - whose name is derived from the Hebrew word for "adversary" and the Arabic word for "astray" - was revived to quite literally demonize the rebellious Black youth of Detroit.
+By popularizing this narrative, the city's authorities and media outlets were able to harness the suburbs' pre-existing racist hostility towards the inner city's new Black majority and weaponize it against a singular antagonist: the devilish arsonist who was damning their great city to hell.
+In the introduction to his book, Chafets describes how this pervasive sentiment among some of the city's former white residents generated the odd spectator sport of "fire watching" on Devil's Night: